eclipse-fog05/fog05/INSTALL.md

-update the nodeid parameter with the content of `/etc/machine-id` this is used to identify the node and to make the plugin connect the right agent.
+update the nodeid parameter with the content of `/etc/machine-id` this is used to identify the node and to make the plugin connect the right agent. update the dataplane_interface parameter with the name of the interface used for dataplane (VxLANs will be created over that interface)

 then you have to install the LXD plugin